Day 26: Color

 Here’s a few other examples of color palettes:

-- Additional supporting colors (if you want to keep it even simpler, just go with whie, a dark and a light grey.
+- Supporting colors (if you want to keep it simple, stick to white plus dark and a light grey.
 Your CTAs will stand out even more).

-Follow the steps we outlined above and come up with a simple color palette (4 or 5 colors).
-Most importantly pick your base color (if you don’t already have it), your action color and a secondary action color.
-We’ll see how to use them in our next email.
-Stay tuned.
+Follow the steps we outlined above and come up with a simple color palette (4-5 colors max).
+Pick your base color (if you don’t have one already), an action color and a secondary action color.